 Make a change this year and put the tech down for a few hours to enjoy some old school Christmas Day games!
 Here’s our Top 10 tech-free games to dust off and give a try this Christmas and a few old school games you probably shouldn’t try!

 I don’t think there is anything more traditional than Charades, is there?
-Perform your best miming act in front of the family and see if they can decipher the book, film, television show or whatever it is you’re trying to convey.
+Perform your best miming act in front of the family and see if they can decipher the book, film or television show.

 Monopoly is the genuine classic board game that we hope everyone has played at least once.
 With a very capitalist theme, the aim of the game is to buy up all the properties on the board and bankrupt your fellow players!
 The game has been played in its current form since 1935 when the modern concept of the game was established.